 Execute, adhere to, and provide training set forth in the Agency-approved training plan.

-Seek prior approval from the Agency for any changes to the training plan.
+Receive prior approval from the Agency for any changes to the training plan.

 Provide the training described in the training plan for all Contractor or subcontractor staff.